KasiaMisirli/ticket-viewer/README.md

 ```
 heroku login
 ```
 The request for your email and password will appear.
-If you dont have an account with heroku, please click on this [link](https://signup.heroku.com/) to create an account.
+If you don't have an account with heroku, please click on this [link](https://signup.heroku.com/) to create an account.
 ```
 heroku create
 ```